f0rmul/grpc-vuln-service/README.md

 ```

 ## TODO
-- Add cache for MRU caching most reqcently used targets
+- Add cache for MRU caching most recently used targets
 - Add timeout for scan request in .proto
 - Add fix ci errors (static check) for deprecated function in nmap package